EggspressBlog/Eggspress/my_pages/about.md

 [^1]: If you want to be discovered by new visitors, you'll still be subjected to the whims of search engines like Google.
 Thankfully, Eggspress comes SEO-ready, meaning your content will be optimized to appear in search indexes
 [^2]: Platforms like Facebook, Instagram, and LinkedIn have always had a sign-in wall that require visitors to register and login before viewing content posted to them—X (formerly Twitter) and Medium have recently hopped on this bandwagon
+[^3]: Eggspress uses Github Flavored Markdown to enable support for footnotes and tables, which are not supported by CommonMark
-[^3]: Presently, there are no reaction buttons (e.g. likes) or comments on Eggspress
+[^4]: Presently, there are no reaction buttons (e.g. likes) or comments on Eggspress
-[^4]: Eggspress uses a compact version of Google Analytics, so you can even keep Analytics on without it affecting speed
+[^5]: Eggspress uses a compact version of Google Analytics, so you can even keep Analytics on without it affecting speed